dmlc/gluon-nlp/scripts/datasets/pretrain_corpus/README.md

 We provide a series of shared scripts for downloading/preparing the text corpus for pretraining NLP models.
 This helps create a unified text corpus for studying the performance of different pretraining algorithms.
-When releasing the datasets, we follow the [FAIR principle](https://www.go-fair.org/fair-principles/), i.e., the dataset needs to be findable, accessible, interoperable, and reusable.
+When picking the datasets to support, we follow the [FAIR principle](https://www.go-fair.org/fair-principles/), i.e., the dataset needs to be findable, accessible, interoperable, and reusable.

+For all scripts, we can either use `nlp_data SCRIPT_NAME`, or directly call the script.

 ## Gutenberg BookCorpus
 Unfortunately, we are unable to provide the [Toronto BookCorpus dataset](https://yknzhu.wixsite.com/mbweb) due to licensing issues.